christian-schlichtherle/neuron-di/README.md

 `GreetingService` has two abstract methods without parameters: `defaultLocale()` and `greetingMessages()`.
 These methods return dependencies of the code in the `apply([...])` method (not shown).
-In Neuron DI, abstract methods without parameters are called _synapse methods_ and their enclosing types are called _neuron classes_ or _neuron interfaces_.
+In Neuron&nbsp;DI, abstract methods without parameters are called _synapse methods_ and their enclosing types are called _neuron classes_ or _neuron interfaces_.
 This concept is entirely abstract:
-There is no dependency of the `GreetingService` interface on the API of Neuron DI.
+There is no dependency of the `GreetingService` interface on Neuron&nbsp;DI.

 > ###### Tip
->
-> The body of the `apply([...])` method and its dependencies `defaultLocale()` and `greetingMessages()` are actually
+> The body of the `apply([...])` method and its dependencies `defaultLocale()` and `greetingMessages()` are actually implementation details!
-> implementation details!
-> So, according to the interface segregation and dependency inversion principles these methods should be moved to
-> another class or interface (not shown).
+So, according to the interface segregation and dependency inversion principles these methods should be moved to another class or interface (not shown).

 One of the benefits of this approach is that synapse methods not only give a dependency a location and a (return) type, but also a (method) _name_.
-This is why Neuron DI doesn't need any qualifier annotations such as `@Named`.
+This is why Neuron&nbsp;DI doesn't need any qualifier annotations such as `@Named`.

 Another benefit is that dependency resolution is inherently _lazy by design_, but can also be _eager by choice_:
 When a neuron is constructed, you get to choose if you want to delegate each call to a synapse method to another method